Elementary Kids Camp

 What do I do if my child is sick?

 In order to provide a safe, healthy environment for all, we ask you to keep your camper home if they show any signs of illness, such as a runny nose, persistent cough, fever, vomit, diarrhea etc., until they have been symptom-free for 24 hours.

 How will I be notified if my child gets sick at camp?

 If your child gets sick at camp, our team will contact you using the information provided upon registration.

 Is there a camp for my child with special behavioral or health needs?

-Parkview Kids Camp does not provide a special needs camp but offers one-on-one buddies and sensory spaces to help accommodate kids with special needs.
+Parkview Kids Camp does not provide a special needs camp but we desire to do our best to accommodate kids and families.
 Have questions about if whether or not Parkview Kids Camp is right for your camper?
-Contact our Special Needs Coordinator, Erika, at email@example.com.
+Contact firstname.lastname@example.org.